BEN JOHNSON, Ed.D., University of Kentucky

 Lucian Taylor earned his Ph.D. in Exercise Science and Leisure Management from the University of Mississippi in 1995.
 He is currently the Director of the Life Fitness Program.
 Elementary physical education, fitness conditioning and elementary dance are the major teaching areas of Dr. Taylor.

 Elizabeth Whitney received her Ph.D. in Health Education & Promotion with a concentration in School Health from Kent State University in 2013.
 Her research interests are in the area of child/adolescent health, bullying prevention, psychosocial school climate, K-12 health education curriculum development, and teacher education pedagogy.
-Dr. Fettrow teaches KHP 380, Health in the Elementary School, KHP 330, Planning and Implementing Health Education programs, and KHP 509, Workshop in Health and Safety: Youth Violence.
+Dr. Fettrow teaches KHP 270, Introduction to Health Education and Promotion, KHP 380, Health Education in Elementary Schools, KHP 330, Planning and Implementing Health Education programs, and KHP 509, Workshop in Health and Safety: Youth Violence.

 Rayma Beal received her Ed.D. from the University of Cincinnati in 1985.
 Her areas of research interest include dance education, dance assessment, dance with older adults, and arts education and assessment.
 She actively worked with the Kentucky Department of Education on implementation of dance and art education into the K-12 curriculum.